dotnet/docs/docs/iot/debugging.md

 ## Debug from Visual Studio Code (cross-platform)

-Debugging .NET on an ARM device from Visual Studio Code requires configuration steps on the Raspberry Pi
+Debugging .NET on Raspberry Pi from Visual Studio Code requires configuration steps on the Raspberry Pi and in the project's *launch.json* file.

 ### Enable SSH on the Raspberry Pi